gurupranavi/Real-time-weather-data/README.md

 Requirements
 -------------------------------------------------------------------------------------------
 Python 3.6+

 requests library

 Installation
 ------------------------------------------------------------------------------------------
 1. Clone or download the project files

 2. Install required dependencies: bash pip install requests

+3. Get an API key from [OpenWeatherMap](https://openweathermap.org/api)
+   - Sign up for a free account
+   - Generate an API key in your dashboard

 Database Schema
 -------------------------------------------------------------------------------------------